rramosp/llm-vertexai-perf/README.md

 > sh locust.sh
 ```

+## Experiments with DeepSeekV3

+**Experiment design**

-## results with DeepSeekV3 on multihost with 2 nodes, 8 H100s per node
+- DeepSeek V3 deployed from Vertexi AI Model Garden [[see model card page on vertex ai](https://console.cloud.google.com/vertex-ai/publishers/deepseek-ai/model-garden/deepseek-v3-1)] on multihost with 2 nodes, 8 H100s per node
+- Using 1, 5, 50 and 100 concurrent users
+- Restricting `max_output_tokens` to 20 and 40
+- Randomly selecting a question from `questions.json` at each request

+**Results**

-See the locust monitor screen for each experiment under folder `screenshots`
+See locust monitor screenshots for each experiment under folder `screenshots`

 - **msTOTAL**: Latency, total time to serve each request **at p95**
 - **msNTPOT**: normalized time per output token = latency / number_of_outpu_tokens **at P95**